By Mike Madison

-Permaculture started out in the 1970s as a sustainable alternative to modern agriculture, taking its inspiration from natural ecosystems.
-It has always placed an emphasis on gardening, but since then it has expanded to include many other aspects, from community design to energy use.
-It can be seen as an overall framework that puts a diversity of green ideas into perspective.
-Its aims are low work, high output, and genuine sustainability.
+Permaculture started in the 1970s as a sustainable alternative to modern industrial agriculture, taking its inspiration from natural ecosystems.
+It placed an emphasis on gardening but since then, expanding on its principles, it now includes many other aspects, from building and community design to energy use.
+It is an interconnecting framework which links a diversity of green ideas.
+Its aims are a low input, high output efficient use of resources – and genuine sustainability.

 By Donella Meadows and Jorgen Randers and Dennis Meadows